-A hard fork may adversely affect the price of FIL at the time of announcement or adoption.
+A hard fork may adversely affect the price of NEAR at the time of announcement or adoption.
 For example, the announcement of a hard fork could lead to increased demand for the pre-fork digital asset, in anticipation that ownership of the pre-fork digital asset would entitle holders to a new digital asset following the fork.
 The increased demand for the pre-fork digital asset may cause the price of the digital asset to rise.
 After the hard fork, it is possible the aggregate price of the two versions of the digital asset running in parallel would be less than the price of the digital asset immediately prior to the fork.
-Furthermore, while the Trust would be entitled to both versions of the digital asset running in parallel, the Sponsor will, as permitted by the terms of the Trust Agreement, determine which version of the digital asset is generally accepted as the Filecoin Network and should therefore be considered the appropriate network for the Trust's purposes, and there is no guarantee that the Sponsor will choose the digital asset that is ultimately the most valuable fork.
+Furthermore, while the Trust would be entitled to both versions of the digital asset running in parallel, the Sponsor will, as permitted by the terms of the Trust Agreement, determine which version of the digital asset is generally accepted as the Near Network and should therefore be considered the appropriate network for the Trust's purposes, and there is no guarantee that the Sponsor will choose the digital asset that is ultimately the most valuable fork.
 Either of these events could therefore adversely impact the value of the Shares.
-As an illustrative example of a digital asset hard fork, on July 15, 2016, holders of ETH voted on-chain to reverse The DAO hack, effectively causing a hard fork.
-For the days following the vote, the price of Ethereum rose from \$11.65 on July 15, 2016 to \$14.66 on July 21, 2016 the day after the first ETC block was mined.
+As an illustrative example of a digital asset hard fork, following the DAO hack in July 2016, holders of Ether voted on-chain to reverse the hack, effectively causing a hard fork.
+For the days following the vote, the price of Ether rose from \$11.65 on July 15, 2016 to \$14.66 on July 21, 2016, the day after the first Ethereum Classic block was mined.
+A clone may also adversely affect the price of NEAR at the time of announcement or adoption.
+For example, on November 6, 2016, Rhett Creighton, a Zcash developer, cloned the Zcash network to launch Zclassic, a substantially identical version of the Zcash network that eliminated the Founders' Reward.
+For the days following the date the first Zclassic block was mined, the price of ZEC fell from \$504.57 on November 5, 2016 to \$236.01 on November 7, 2016 in the midst of a broader sell off of ZEC beginning immediately after the Zcash network launch on October 28, 2016.

-A future fork in the Filecoin Network could adversely affect the value of the Shares or the ability of the Trust to operate.
+A future fork in or clone of the NEAR Network could adversely affect the value of the Shares of the Trust or the ability of the Trust to operate.